 The Scottish Outdoor Access Code includes a conditional right of access to land across Scotland to train and exercise dogs in canine sports such as canicross, bikejor, scootering and the use of sleds and non-motorised wheeled rigs.

 This right of access depends on behaving responsibly at all times and not causing problems for wildlife, livestock and other people visiting or working in the outdoors.

 Following this Dog Sports Code (PDF), developed in partnership with the Kennel Club and agreed by the National Access Forum, will help you and your dogs stay safe, enjoy your visit and be welcomed back by others.

 Motor vehicles and motorbikes are not permitted in our forests other than for motorsports events held according to the policy and agreements above.
 Contact your regional office if you have any questions.

-All other filming and photography requires our consent.
-With the exception of filming for certain news events, a fee will normally be payable and requests should allow a lead-in time of at least 6 weeks.
+Our consent is required for all other filming and photography (e.g. higher impact, vehicle access or FLS support needed), through the submission of a Filming Request form.
+A fee will normally be payable and you should allow a lead-in time of at least 6 weeks.

-Metal detecting as an informal activity or hobby is not allowed on the land we manage.
-However, metal detecting may be permissible as part of an archaeological project (as part of a project design agreed in advance).
+Informal/hobby metal detecting and gold panning are not allowed on the national forests and land.
+Metal detecting may be permissible as part of an archaeological project (as part of a project design agreed in advance).
 This is to ensure that: